How to Start a Psychiatry Private Practice in Australia: Legal Requirements & Documents

 What privacy notices do I need to display or provide?

-You must comply with the Australian Privacy Principles and also the collection of sensitive information requirements when you collect health and medical information.
+You must comply with the Australian Privacy Principles and the requirements for the collection of sensitive information when collecting health and medical information.
 Provide a Privacy Policy to patients or publish it online.
-Include sensitive health collection notices explaining why data is collected, how it will be used and who it may be shared with.
+Include sensitive health collection notices that explain why data is collected, how it will be used, and who it may be shared with.
 If you use cookies or offer telehealth, disclose these privacy practices as well.

 Should I have a practice agreement or treatment contract with patients?

 Yes.
 A treatment agreement helps set expectations and clarify your policies.
 Include your approach to care, communication boundaries, billing, cancellations, after-hours contact and emergency care.
-Get the patient’s acknowledgement in writing and keep a copy.
+Get the patient’s written acknowledgement and keep a copy.

 What policies do I need regarding fees, cancellations, and after-hours contact?